nucleartide/Chomp/Readme.md

 ## 👀 Review the development process

-In addition to the game itself, the Chomp project also intends to demonstrate how a game made in Unreal Engine comes together, and the tradeoffs that were made under particular time and resource constraints.
+In addition to the game itself, the Chomp project also intends to demonstrate how a game made in Unreal Engine 5 comes together, and the tradeoffs that were made under particular time and resource constraints.

-A post-mortem write-up will be published when the project is done.
+A post-mortem technical write-up will be published when the project is done.
 Until then, here is a list of pull requests (categorized by gameplay system) that document the development process:

 | Gameplay System | Pull Request |
 | --- | --- |